didiei3-ksd/didiei3-ksd/README.md

 <p>Hello!
-I'm Kelvin, Hello!
-I'm a game developer with focus on doing art and programming!</p>
+I'm Kelvin, I'm a game developer with focus on doing art and programming!</p>
 <p>Here are some of the games I worked on:</p>
 <ul>
   <li>